 Engineers, developers and subcontractors must use this knowledge to develop successful Erosion and Sediment Control (ESC) plans and Stormwater Pollution Prevention Plans (SWPPP).
 These plans identify areas that may contribute to stormwater pollution and how to reduce pollution during and after construction.

 The best way to prevent erosion is to establish vegetation.
-Contractors should temporary seed, install erosion control blankets or hydromulch to keep erosion at bay.
+Contractors must temporary seed, install erosion control blankets and hydroseed through all phases of construction.

-When a Spring storm appears out of nowhere, vegetation will be your line of defense to mitigate or manage erosion.
+When a Spring storm appears out of nowhere, vegetation is the last line of defense to mitigate erosion and manage runoff.

-When it comes to seeding, you will need to use something more site specific than a Contractor’s Mix.
+When it comes to seeding, you will need to use something more site specific than a Contractor’s Mix Grass Seed.

 If you’re temporary seeding, choose a nurse crop that will germinate properly for the time of year.
-For example, seed Mid-Atlantic sites with Annual Rye in the Spring or Millet in the Summer.
+For example, seed Mid-Atlantic sites with Annual Rye in the Spring and Millet in the Summer.

-Permanent seeding, on the other hand, requires more thought and collaboration.
-Your state’s Department of Environmental Equality, adjacent land owners, the local municipality, and specific environmental engineering firms all may offer feedback and criteria for the permanent vegetation.
-The result should be a custom blended mix that will thrive in the native region.
-It’s important to note that if a native mix is used it can take two to six months to germinate (depending on the variety) so plan ahead for permanent seeding.
+Permanent seeding, on the other hand, requires more careful selection and collaboration.
+The Department of Environmental Quality, adjacent land owners, the local municipality, and specific environmental engineering firms all may offer feedback and criteria for permanent vegetation.

 Most large-scale solar projects have the capacity to maintain a lay down yard of material and equipment.
 Contractors should keep these yards stocked with critical erosion control materials like silt fence, erosion control blankets, and compost filter sock in order to avoid lapses in construction activity.